definitelynico/mfs-cpp-starter/README.md

 ## Why

-I get confused when opening an IDE - simple as.
+I get confused when I open an IDE, simple as.
 I just want to be able to create a C++ project quickly and get going, but I'm also terrible at remembering all the commands, arguments and flags to create things like .clang-format, compile-commands.json and others in order to have a pleasant experience in [your favorite terminal text editor].

 ## Features